 - How to turn off, restart, and shut down Linux.

-2. Linux command, see the reboot command for further information.
+2. Linux users see the reboot command for further information.